 Church's two dogs were on a vegetarian diet for their entire lives and lived to be a healthy 15 and 19 years old.
 Church currently has a 3-year-old black Labrador retriever that’s also thriving on a vegetarian diet.

-Church and Benfer’s positive experience with vegetarian dog diets is mirrored in hundreds of testimonials found on the Web from owners who have successfully switched their dogs to a vegetarian diet.
+Church and Benfer’s positive experience with vegetarian dog diets is mirrored in hundreds of testimonials found on the internet from owners who have successfully switched their dogs to a vegetarian diet.
 Some owners have bypassed the dog food industry altogether by cooking their own wholesome vegetarian dog meals.

 “People are taking control of their animals’ diet back into their own hands instead of relying on the pet food industry so much,” says Greg Martinez, author of "Dog Dish Diet: Sensible Nutrition for Your Dog’s Health".
 “We’ve all been held hostage by industry a little bit.”